sana33/SDCOR/codes/_competing methods/ORCA/Readme.md

 Finally, for running the code, it will be only required to use `orca.exe` with the suggested parameters to obtain the anomaly scores.
 You can utilize the `ptime.exe` executable code to calculate the runtime for each command and save the command output in a specific file by adding `> orca_output.txt` to the end of the command line; outlier scores and the execution time can be elicited out of this file.

+*__Note:__ In the command output file, you need to search for the "Top outliers:" term and the ordered list after this term will be the list of top-N outliers; you should extract and save it as an N-by-2 array, the first column containing the outlier indices, and the second, containing the corresponding outlier ranks.
+At the end of the command output file, the "Execution time" term is followed by the total runtime of the method on the correspondent dataset.*

 You can follow the subsequent scripts with the suggested parameters as a template to use the ORCA implementation code and obtain the required results out of an arbitrary dataset:

 ```matlab